GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 1. Search for “CubeBackup” in the Google Cloud Marketplace.
 You will see 3 results: *CubeBackup for Linux*, *CubeBackup for Windows*, and *CubeBackup for Docker*.
 Click whichever image you desire.
 1. On the CubeBackup image page, click **LAUNCH**.
-   Google APIs, like Compute Engine API, are required to deploy a VM from Marketplace.
+   Google APIs, like *Compute Engine API*, are required to deploy a VM from Marketplace.
 If prompted with the *Required APIs* dialog, click **ENABLE** to proceed.

 1. On the CubeBackup deployment page, configure the *Deployment name*, *Zone*, *Machine type*, and *Boot Disk size* for your VM.
     * Please select the Zone which is closest to your organization, or in accordance with the data policy of your organization or country.
     * CubeBackup requires no less than 4 GB of memory (8GB is strongly recommended) and 100GB for the boot disk.
     * If you’d like to access the web console from the Internet, please be sure to allow HTTP and HTTPS traffic in the Firewall section.

+1. When all parameters have been properly set, click **DEPLOY** to start the VM instance.
+The deployment process may take one or two minutes to complete.
+1. Once the CubeBackup image is successfully deployed and the new VM is running, the CubeBackup service will have been installed and automatically started.
+After creating a Google Cloud Storage bucket, you can click **VISIT THE SITE** to start the initial configuration of CubeBackup.